Back to CapsNets Hub

 DigitCapsule Layer and Dynamic Routing

-This is the core innovation.
-Each of the 1,152 primary capsules must route to one of 10 digit capsules.
+Each of the 1,152 primary capsules routes to one of 10 digit capsules.
+This is where the architecture gets interesting.

 Weight Matrix